Opening ripe cocoa fruits at the PRO-PLANTEURS cooperative, an initiative for sustainable cocoa production in Adzopé, Côte d'Ivoire

 Core area “Sustainable economic development, training and employment” Improving vocational training and employability Internal link

 The BMZ has been assisting the Ivorian government in implementing its national development plan in the fields of employment promotion and vocational training.
-Specifically, advice is being provided to the government with regard to the introduction of a dual (industry-based and school-based) vocational training system.
+Specifically, advice is being provided to the government with regard to the introduction of a dual (industry-based and school-based) vocational training system and the improvement of the business environment for small and medium-sized enterprises.

 Current situation